PHANINDRA-BHIMANADAM/AI-Based-diabetes-prediction-Model/README.md

 Diabetes is a chronic disease affecting millions worldwide.
 Early detection is crucial for effective management.
 Traditional methods require laboratory tests, but an AI-driven approach can assist in rapid preliminary screening using readily available health metrics.

 ## Solution
-We have implemented a machine learning model using a **Random Forest Classifier** to predict diabetes based on a dataset of medical records.
+Implemented a machine learning model using a **Random Forest Classifier** to predict diabetes based on a dataset of medical records.
 The model processes patient data, performs feature scaling, and provides an easy-to-use prediction function.

 ## Tools & Platforms Used
 - **Programming Language:** Python